ashishdoneriya/csetutorials.com-ssj/posts/setup-hadoop-2-hive-mysql-tez.md

 ## Setup Hadoop

 1. Create a directory called packages in your home directory
-2. Download <a href="https://archive.apache.org/dist/hadoop/core/hadoop-2.7.2/hadoop-2.7.2.tar.gz" rel="noopener noreferrer" target="_blank">Hadoop binary</a> and extract to packages/hadoop
+2. Download [Hadoop binary](https://archive.apache.org/dist/hadoop/core/hadoop-2.7.2/hadoop-2.7.2.tar.gz) and extract to packages/hadoop
-3. In packages/hadoop/etc/hadoop directory replace core-site.xml, hdfs-site.xml, mapred-site.xml and yarn-site.xml with the following content.
+3. In packages/hadoop/etc/hadoop directory replace `core-site.xml`, `hdfs-site.xml`, `mapred-site.xml` and `yarn-site.xml` with the following content.
 Don't forget to change your hostname and username

 **core-site.xml**